toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_3.png)

 1. Copy the below text and paste it into the Jupyter notebook.
-Alternatively, copy Listing 1 from [http://aka.ms/sparkcode](http://aka.ms/sparkcode).

     ![Screenshot](images/summarize_delays_by_airport_4.png)